Sea Ltd: Monee

 Monee (formerly known as SeaMoney) is an internet services company specialized in digital payments and financial services.
 It's offerings include mobile wallet services, payment processing, credit offerings and related digital financial products and services.
 These are available in seven markets across Southeast Asia and Taiwan under various brands, including ShopeePay, SPayLater, SLoan, SeaBank, and MariBank.
 Monee's loan book exceeded $5 billion in 2025, at the time of the rebranding.
 Sea Chairman and CEO Forrest Li stated the name Monee was chosen because "it is simple, cute, and just like Sea, easy to write and pronounce."

 On May 8, 2025, the SeaMoney rebranding to Monee occurred alongside the opening of Monee's global headquarters for digital financial services at Rochester Commons in Singapore.
 As part of the expansion, Monee will be investing in product management, artificial intelligence and anti-money laundering.

 Garena

 Garena operates as the digital entertainment division of Sea, managing Garena+, an online gaming and social platform established in 2010.
 This platform facilitates the discovery, download, and play of online games.
-Garena distributes game titles in various countries across Southeast Asia and Taiwan, including MOBA games League of Legends and Heroes of Newerth, the first-person shooter game Point Blank, the mobile MOBA game Arena of Valor and the mobile racing game Speed Drifters.
+Garena distributes game titles in various countries across Southeast Asia and Taiwan, including MOBA game Heroes of Newerth, the first-person shooter game Point Blank, the mobile MOBA game Arena of Valor and the mobile racing game Speed Drifters.

 In 2017, Garena developed Free Fire, an online action-adventure game that became the most downloaded game on the Google Play Store in 2019.

 Following a decline in profit in 2022, Sea reported that it had stabilized the performance of its digital entertainment business in 2023.
 The company indicated that Garena had maintained steady demand for its popular title, Free Fire, which achieved a peak of over 100 million daily active users in February 2024.